Planetforlife Home Page

 http://willyoujoinus.com/

+The chevron logo is extremely inconspicuous.
+It exhorts people to conserve energy.
 Most major oil companies are placing similar ads, but the Chevron ad is clearer than most.
-The major oil companies seem to know an oil crisis is imminent.
+The oil companies seem to know an oil crisis is imminent.

 The June 2004 issue of National Geographic has an article whose full title is: "Think gas is expensive now?
 Just wait.
 You've heard it before, but this time it's for real: We're at the beginning of the end of Cheap Oil."